On this page we'll be discussing the grammar of Iemy. If you have

 |

-in that it's absolute, not just possible; however, this is still used
+absolute, not just possible; however, this is still used as a

 |